 They’re crispy and 100% delectable.

-Whether you’re looking for a main course or a side dish, this yummy, 45-minute risotto will work.
+Whether you’re looking for a main course or a side dish, this yummy, 45-minute risotto recipe will work.

 It’s vegetarian-friendly and has a delightfully creamy texture and a light, tantalizing flavor.